 Calcium and vitamin D supplements may be necessary with parathyroid hormone treatment and must be monitored under the care of a specialist physician or endocrinologist.
 No long-term studies involving this medication exist.

-In Australia, parathyroid hormone treatment is limited to one 18-month course per lifetime, and there are particular restrictions for its use in osteoporosis in the specialist setting.
+Due to the risk of side effects, in Australia, parathyroid hormone treatment is limited to one 18-month course per lifetime, and there are particular restrictions for its use in osteoporosis in the specialist setting.
 This treatment appears to have a clear benefit in reducing all types of fractures in postmenopausal women, except for hip fractures.

 Where to get help